 When I was 15, I met a group of friends whom I wanted to reach out to.
 However, to my surprise, I ended up being influenced by them.

-At that camp, I gave to God the shame and guilt that I had harboured for so long.
+I gave to God the shame and guilt that I had harboured for so long.

-After the prayer time ended, I immediately called my parents to apologise for the hurt that I had caused them.
+When the prayer time ended, I immediately called my parents to apologise for the hurt that I had caused them.

-I was brought up in a Christian household, but my faith only became important to me when I experienced God’s tangible presence at a similar youth camp.
+I was brought up in a Christian household, but my faith only became important to me when I experienced God’s presence at a similar youth camp.

 At the age of 16, my encounter with God showed me that God is the only person who will love me despite the number of times I walk away from Him.

 Because of the things I had done, I felt that I was not worthy to go back to God.

-But when I returned to the Father, He welcomed me with open arms and a large warm hug that I had not felt in such a long time.
+But when I returned to the Father, He welcomed me with open arms and a large warm hug that I had not felt in a long time.

 He gave me a love I did not deserve, hope in a dark place and never-ending second chances.

 The Daniel whom everyone once knew was gone.